What is Unclaimed Money?

 In total there’s well over $70 billion awaiting claim in both state and federal data bases!

-Some examples of unclaimed money may include:
+Some examples of missing money may include:

 - Insurance policies